Are you a beginner at learning the Slovakian language? You must have heard of the amazing scenery and the beautiful culture that they have.

 Slovak uses the Latin alphabet (since Latin influenced the language) and also includes other symbols in the alphabet.
 Interestingly, even though the oldest records of Slovak being used can be found in the 10th century, in legal and religious texts written in Church Slavonic, there was no dictionary of Slovak until 1987.

-While the language is mainly used in Slovakia, there are still Slovak native speakers that can be found in other countries like Serbia, Czech Republic, Hungary, Poland, and others.
+While the language is mainly used in Slovakia, there are still Slovak native speakers that can be found in other countries like Serbia, the Czech Republic, Hungary, Poland, and others.

 Regardless of Slovak having priority over other languages as the official language, due to historical reasons, there are still other languages used by ethnic minorities.

 Since the Slovak Republic used to be a part of former Czechoslovakia, the use of Czech is pretty common among the Slovakians.
-The Slovak Republic and the Czech Republic went their own separate ways after the Velvet Divorce on the first January of 1993
+The Slovak Republic and the Czech Republic went their own separate ways after the Velvet Divorce on the first of January 1993.

 Before 1918, the Slovakia lands used to be part of the Kingdom of Hungary, along with Austria.
 Now, especially due to Hungary being Slovak’s neighbor in the south, many Hungarians have settled down and created a community for themselves in the southern part of Slovakia.
 As a result, they are the largest ethnic minority within Slovakia, with a total of 8.5% of the population, and the people speak and write Hungarian.
 Hence it also holds official status in Slovakia.
 Fun fact, the Hungarian language borrowed many words from neighboring Slavic languages, so you might notice some tiny similarities between Hungarian and Slovak.

-Other Minority Ethnic Languages
+Other Minority Ethnic Languages In Slovakia

 In Slovakia, as long as 15% of people in a municipality speak a minority language, it can earn a co-official status.
 Hence there are other languages used by ethnic minorities that are recognized by the Slavs.
 This includes Rusyn (0.6% of the population), Polish, Ukrainian, and Roma (2%), German (spoken by 22% of the population), and Russian (spoken by 17% of the population).